-n FORMAT (q,t,z,t2z2...tnznq2)
+n FORMAT (21t1z1t2z2...tnznq2)

-n is the statement label.
+- n is the statement label.

-q is a series of slashes or is empty.
+- qi is a series of slashes or is empty.

-z is a field separator.
+- zi is a field separator.

-t is a field descriptor or series of field descriptors.
+- ti is a field descriptor or group of field descriptors.

 The noun FORMAT and the parentheses must appear in this form.